YerevaNN/Parameter-Golf-Armenia/README.md

 No. Copies and reimplementations of publicly available solutions are disqualified in Scenario B (internal evaluation).
 We encourage unique and creative solutions.

 **How is "most creative solution" determined?**
-By the organizers (YSU, YerevaNN, Eleveight).
-Details to be determined.
+By the organizers (YSU, YerevaNN, Eleveight AI).
+This is going to be subjectively judged by AI experts.

 **When will the prize be awarded?**
 After the competition ends (April 30) and evaluation is complete.
 Exact date TBD.